hpcleuven/VscDocumentation/source/data/cyberduck_access_irods.rst

 .. image:: cyberduck/cduck7.png

-.. note:: Note: Unless your passwords has not been expired or you have not deleted your “irods.hpc.kuleuven.be – IRODS” bookmark on Cyberduck, you don’t have to do above two steps.
+.. note:: Unless your passwords has not been expired or you have not deleted your “irods.hpc.kuleuven.be – IRODS” bookmark on Cyberduck, you don’t have to do above two steps.

 - Open the Cyberduck and double-click “irods.hpc.kuleuven.be – IRODS”  bookmark.